Yaronsohn/WinCert/README.md

 - WinCertK: This is the *Kernel mode* wrapper that provides the user implementations of various needed services by the WinCert library.
 Use this library when creating a kernel mode driver.

 ## Usage
-In order to us the library you need to call one of the functions below.
+In order to use the library you need to call one of the functions below.
-The library provides more functions for a more specific need (and if you know what you're doing...).
+The library provides more functions for a more specific need.

 WinCert.h (user mode and kernel mode):
 ```c